vranki/laser-gcode-exporter-inkscape-plugin/README.md

 Installation
 ------------

-Copy the files turnkeylaser.py and turnkeylaser.inx into your Inkscape extensions folder.
+Copy the files turnkeylaser.py and turnkeylaser.inx into your Inkscape extensions folder -> C:\Program Files\Inkscape\share\extensions
 Fire up inkscape and you will find the plugin under Extensions -> Export -> Turnkey Laser Exporter.

-This script relies on a more advanced version of the PIL library thank Inkscape for windows ships with.
+This script relies on a more advanced version of the PIL library than Inkscape for windows ships with.
 As such you need to follow these steps for windows installs of Inkscape 0.91

 * visit https://www.python.org/downloads/ and download python 2.7.9 and install it
 * In the folder : C:\Program Files\Inkscape you will need to rename the folder "Python" to "Python-old" so it uses the new system install instead.